candice-wu/Cybersecurity_HW_02_Multiple_Linear_Regression/openspec/project.md

     Both trained models and the RFE object are saved using `joblib`.
 - `5114050013_hw2.py`: This is the main application file.
 It uses Streamlit to create an interactive web interface with two main pages:
     - **Prediction Page**: Allows users to input details of a hypothetical cyber attack and get a prediction of the financial loss, including a 95% prediction interval.
-    - **Analysis Page**: A comprehensive dashboard for exploring the dataset and model.
-It includes sections for data overview, feature distribution, correlation analysis, feature importance, outlier detection, and an interactive confusion matrix based on categorized results.
+    - **Analysis Page**: A comprehensive dashboard with a tabbed layout for exploring the dataset and model.
+It includes tabs for "資料概覽" (Data Overview), "特徵分析" (Feature Analysis), "趨勢與衝擊" (Trend & Impact), "模型評估" (Model Evaluation), and "互動式展示" (Interactive Demo).
+- `CRISP_DM_Cybersecurity_Prediction_ver2.ipynb`: A Jupyter Notebook that documents the entire CRISP-DM process, from business understanding to model evaluation.

 ## Project Conventions